mechabecca94/MDes/Mapping.md

 # 2.0 Logs

 ## 10. Nov 15 2018
 I did an informal playtesting of the game with a friend yesterday and he had some good feedback for me.
-He definitely felt that the concept of moving through an idea in this step by step way was useful, but that (as was) it felt a bit to rushed.
+He definitely felt that the concept of moving through an idea in this step by step way was useful, but that (as was) it felt a bit too rushed.
 His suggestion was to break apart the introduction so that the context of what was happening was clear, and also to add more rounds of questioning.
-I quite agree with both of these so in addition to trying to get it to export to a spreadsheet I want to work on these features for the tool next.
+I quite agree with both of these so in addition to trying to get it to export to a spreadsheet I want to work on these elaborating features next.

 [Back to top](#rgd-mapping)